Barakah nuclear power plant

-The Barakah nuclear power plant (محطة براكة للطاقة النووية) (BNPP) is the United Arab Emirates' first nuclear power station, the first nuclear power station in the Arabian Peninsula and the first commercial nuclear power station in the Arab World.
+The Barakah nuclear power plant (محطة براكة للطاقة النووية) (BNPP) is a nuclear power station in the United Arab Emirates (UAE).
+The site is in the Al Dhafra region of the Emirate of Abu Dhabi, approximately 53 km west-southwest of Al Dhannah City, on the coastline between the Persian Gulf and the E11 highway.
 It consists of four APR-1400 nuclear reactors.
-Total nameplate capacity is 5600 MW which is intended to supply up to 25% of UAE's electricity needs.
-The site is in the Al Dhafra region of the Emirate of Abu Dhabi, approximately 53 km west-southwest of Al Dhannah City, on the coastline between the Persian Gulf and the E11 highway.
+Its total nameplate capacity is 5600 MW which is intended to supply up to 25% of UAE's electricity needs.
+It is the first nuclear power station in the UAE, and the first commercial nuclear power station in the Arab World.

+A drone strike against the nuclear facility caused a fire at the perimeter on May 17, 2026.
+The Ministry of Defense later reported the drone originated in Iraqi territory.

 History

 Contracting

 In December 2009, Emirates Nuclear Energy Corporation (ENEC) awarded a coalition led by Korea Electric Power Corporation (KEPCO) a $20 billion bid to build the first nuclear power plant in the UAE.
 Barakah was chosen as the site to build four APR-1400 nuclear reactors successively, with the first scheduled to start supplying electricity in 2017.

 In 2011, Bloomberg reported that following detailed finance agreements, the build cost was put at $30 billion and financed with $10 billion equity, $10 billion export-credit agency debt, and $10 billion from bank and sovereign debt.
 South Korea may earn a further $20 billion from operation, maintenance and fuel supply contracts.
 A later Bloomberg report indicates the price as $25 billion.

 As of 22 March 2018, the project's total cost was refined to $24.4 billion to complete.
 However, by April 9, 2020, Power Technology reported that the project cost was $32 billion.
 Startup of Unit 1 was delayed to late 2018.
 The project was then further delayed, with commercial operation of the first reactor only achieved in April 2021.